 It was decided that Survivor IV would take place in the Marquesas after the terrorist attacks of Sept.
 11, 2001 made their original plan to film in Jordan unfeasible.
 Host Jeff Probst has said that the Marquesas was the "worst location ever" and would never be used again, due to the unbearable pain and discomfort caused by the biting No-No sand-flies.

-Previous installments of Survivor had an indigenous culture theme, meaning that challenges, tribe names, etc., were base of names, history and culture of the past and present indigenous occupants of the game's geographic location.
+In first six installments of Survivor had an indigenous culture theme, meaning that challenges, tribe names, etc., were based on names, history and culture of the past and present indigenous occupants of the game's geographic location.
 However, Survivor: Pearl Islands differed in that they had a pirate theme, with tribe names, challenges, etc. were based off of pirate folklore instead of local indigenous culture.

 Longtime composer Russ Landau was not approached to compose a new theme for the 28th installment of Survivor, "Survivor: Cagayan."
 Hence, the season re-used the theme originally composed for season 16 ("Survivor: Micronesia") and the opening credits are abridged and do not show the names of the contestants.